kellycampbell/webpack.js.org/src/content/plugins/hot-module-replacement-plugin.md

 - `requestTimeout` (number): The timeout used for manifest download (since webpack 3.0.0)

 W> These options are experimental and may be deprecated.
 As mentioned above, they are typically not necessary and including a `new webpack.HotModuleReplacementPlugin()` is enough.

+W> Note that using `--hot` argument with `webpack-dev-server` automatically adds this, so you do not need to add it to your config file.
+You will get errors if you have two copies of this plugin configured.